-The Urban Life Mathematics Interactive Learning Environment (MILE) is a state-of-the-art computer lab that functions as an extension of the classroom environment.
-Students spend 50 minutes per week in a separately designated classroom and the remainder of the course requirement hours for the week are spent in the MILE.
-In this way, classroom instruction is extended to an environment where the benefits are from hands-on learning and one-on-one assistance.
+The Mathematics Interactive Learning Environment (MILE) is a state-of-the-art computer lab that functions as an extension of the classroom environment.
+In the MILEs, classroom instruction is extended to an environment where the benefits are from hands-on learning and one-on-one assistance.
 This method of course delivery offers much more than what is typically available in a traditional classroom.
-Students work, individually, on homework assignments (for which they have an UNLIMITED number of attempts) or quizzes (for which they have 3 attempts) and have access to immediate assistance from instructors, departmental graduate students and undergraduate assistants.
-As an added benefit, review sessions are scheduled before each exam/test giving students a chance to review concepts and to clear any lingering questions.
+Students work, individually, on assignments and have access to immediate assistance from instructors, departmental graduate students, and undergraduate assistants, which helps students clear any questions in time.
 The goal of the MILE staff is to assist students in learning the course material while, simultaneously, allowing them to maintain their independence as learners.

 The UL MILE (located at Urban Life Building 301) supports the teaching and learning of Math 1111/0999 College Algebra and Support for College Algebra and Math 1113A Precalculus.
 Breakout sessions for face-to-face Math 0999/1111 and Math 1113A classes are scheduled in the UL MILE.
 During the breakout sessions, students get hands-on practice for the topics covered in lectures, and they are welcome to ask the UL MILE learning assistants for help at any time.

 - UL MILE Coordinator: Dr. Mikhail Stroev